what is the best file compressor

 Is it worth to set best / maximum / ultra compression settings?

-Increasing compression level decreases performances with diminishing returns.
-File spanning and data deduplication are recomended in alternative to higher compression settings, and solid compression option is a must to attain highest compression ratio when multiple similar files are involved - even if single files are not compressible (in the traditional sense) taken one by one.
+File spanning and data deduplication are recomended in alternative to trying increasingly higher compression settings, and solid compression option is a must-have to reach highest compression ratio when multiple similar files are involved - even if single files are not compressible (in the traditional sense) one by one.

 Topics: maximum compression benchmark, best file compressor, best archive format for max compression, 7z vs rar vs zpaq